 - Reduce cart abandonment: Performing an A/B test can help reduce dropoffs from your website and retain your customers.
 Testing a different version can also help you significantly reduce your bounce rates.

-- Cut out junk leads: Examples show A/B tests that had longer steps involved, attracted quality leads.
+- Cut out junk leads: Examples show that A/B tests that had longer steps involved, attracted quality leads.

 - Test anything: You can test absolutely anything – right from a high-risk project to a simple button – without having to forego on customers or scare them away with drastic changes.

 - Save money: Testing versions can help you reduce costs and save on your budget.

 - Analyze easily: Analysing your A/B tests are easy with online tools.
 Your results are measurable in numbers and percentages that can help you decide which version is doing better.

 How to do an A/B testing